-6.19 There were eight dwelling units identified through the Lawful Development Certificate procedure during the monitoring period (compared to seven units last year).
+6.17 There were 10 dwelling units identified through the Lawful Development Certificate procedure during the monitoring period (the same as last year).
 These arose from the removal of an agricultural occupancy condition on one property and the rest from buildings being used as separate dwellings.